FixBD/Educare/README.md

 ## Like this plugin?

 ### Need Your Helps!
 The Educare plugin is a massive project with lot's of code to maintain.
 A major update can take weeks or months of work.
-We don't make any money from this plugin users, We glad to say that, All (PREMIUM) futures of Educare is completely free of charge!.
+We don't make any money from this plugin users, We glad to say that, All (PREMIUM) Features of Educare is completely free of charge!.
 So, no money will be required to install or update this plugin.
 Please consider helping just -

 * [Rating the plugin](https://wordpress.org/support/plugin/educare/reviews/?filter=5#new-post).
 Yours Ratings Inspired us to discover more and more features!

 ## Professional Support

-If you need professional plugin support from me, the plugin author, you can [visit our support page](https://fixbd.github.io/support).
+If you need professional plugin support from me, the plugin author, you can [visit our support page](https://wordpress.org/support/plugin/educare).

 ## Copyright and License